ddprrt/ddprrt.github.io/_posts/2019-07-16-typescript-without-typescript.md

 One way to think about TypeScript is as a thin layer around JavaScript that adds type annotations.
 Type annotations that make sure you don't make any mistakes.
 The TypeScript team worked hard on making sure that type checking also works with regular JavaScript files.
+TypeScript's compiler (`tsc`) as well as language support in editors like VSCode give you a great developer experience without any compilation step.
 Let's see how.

 ## Table of contents